siddnikh/Nikola.ai/README.md

 # Nikola.ai
 A thought experiment for therabeats.
 Service 1.

-This consists of a Python File and an .ipynb Ipython Notebook file.
+This consists of a Python File, an .ipynb Ipython Notebook file and a website folder.

 The documentation in the notebook regarding Transformer is from the official TensorFlow website.